 Director of Collegium Singers

-Richard Sparks, Chair of Conducting & Ensembles, joins the faculty at UNT with both a distinguished academic and professional career.
+Richard Sparks, Chair of Conducting & Ensembles, joined the faculty at UNT in 2009 with both a distinguished academic and professional career.

 He was a faculty member at Mount Holyoke College and Pacific Lutheran University, where he was Director of Choral Activities from 1983-2001.
 At PLU he led the Choir of the West, one of the top undergraduate choirs in the country, on regular tours across the US, to Japan, China, England, and Scandinavia, and also made eight recordings with that ensemble.
 Sparks’ D.M.A. is from the University of Cincinnati and his dissertation (Swedish A Cappella Music Since 1945) won the ACDA’s Julius Herford Award in 1997 and later published as The Swedish Choral Miracle.

-He founded Seattle Pro Musica and conducted three ensembles from 1973-80, conducted the Seattle Symphony Chorale from 1990-94 (preparing the choir for nine recordings on the Delos label), founded and conducted Choral Arts from 1993-2006 (with whom he made three recordings on the Gothic label), and Pro Coro Canada (Edmonton, AB) from 1999 to 2011.
+He founded Seattle Pro Musica and conducted three ensembles from 1973-80 in over 70 concerts; conducted the Seattle Symphony Chorale from 1990-94 (preparing the choir for nine recordings on the Delos label); founded and conducted Choral Arts in Seattle from 1993-2006 (with whom he made three recordings on the Gothic label); and Pro Coro Canada (Edmonton, AB) from 1999 to 2011.
 A professional chamber choir, Pro Coro toured regularly across Canada and broadcast on CBC Radio.

 Visit Richard Spark's website at http://richardsparks1.blogspot.com.